 In September 2019, the government announced a new multi-million pound Towns Fund.

 Torquay is one of 101 towns invited to develop innovative regeneration plans that will help to build a prosperous future for the town.
-As part of the fund, Torquay could receive a significant investment of £21.9 million from the Government’s Towns Fund
+We heard in October 2020 that Torquay will receive a significant investment of £21.9 million from the Government’s Towns Fund

 The Towns Fund will provide the core public investment in Town Deals - additional funding may come from other sources or parts of government.
 The objective of the Fund is to drive the economic regeneration of towns to deliver long term economic and productivity growth through: